U.S. flag

 The Special Master will allow an attorney to charge you for non-routine expenses in excess of the 10% limitation if the expense is considered to be outside of the normal expenses incurred in the course of submitting a claim to the VCF.
 One example of this type of expense is to obtain copies of medical records in order to:

-• Demonstrate the impact of the injury on the victim – including records of medical treatments, prognosis, and limitations on the victim’s activities – for purposes of determining non-economic loss
+• Demonstrate the impact of the injury on the victim – including records of medical treatments, prognosis, and limitations on the victim’s activities – for purposes of determining non-economic loss.

 The following expenses are reimbursable without prior approval of itemized expenses from the Special Master:

-• Medical record expenses described above IF
+• Medical record expenses described above if:

 • the expenses consist only of the amount charged by the facility that maintains the records;